Bugs in Quantum Computing Platforms: An Empirical Study: Results

 \begin{answerbox} \textbf{Answer to RQ3:} Most bugs manifest through functional rather than non-functional symptoms (\nBugsFunctional{} vs. \nBugsNotFunctional{} bugs).
 The two most common symptoms are crashes (\nBugsCrash{} bugs) and incorrect outputs (\nBugsIncOutput{} bugs), whereas tests are not yet the main way to find bugs in quantum computing platforms (\nBugsFailTest{} bugs).
 Classical bugs in these platforms often manifest via an exception raised by the operating system or the programming language.
 In contrast, quantum-specific bugs often create incorrect output, making them more difficult to detect. \end{answerbox}

 \paragraph{Implications} The large number of bugs that manifest through application-specific symptoms call for domain-specific analysis techniques for quantum computing platforms, which could have an impact similar to the success of compiler testing over the past decade~\cite{compilerTestingSurvey2021}.
 In particular, our results show a need for better support for testing quantum computing platforms.
-One way to address this need are approaches for testing quantum programs, which requires specific support for the peculiar quantum characteristic~\cite{huangStatisticalAssertionsValidating2019}.
-Another promising direction is testing the platforms themselves, where we see potential for future work on differential testing and metamorphic testing, which researchers have only started to explore~\cite{Wang2021b}.
+One way to address this need are approaches for testing quantum programs, which requires specific support for the peculiar quantum characteristic~\cite{huangStatisticalAssertionsValidating2019a}.
+Another promising direction is testing the platforms themselves, where we see potential for future work on differential testing and metamorphic testing, which researchers have only started to explore~\cite{wangQDiffDifferentialTesting2021}.
 Finally, developers of quantum computing platforms could benefit from support for specifying their expectations about platform-internal states, e.g., in the form of invariants that intermediate representations should preserve.
+Regarding the future relevance of this finding, the distribution shift of bug symptoms can be an important metric to monitor the level of maturity of a platform over time, and this study sets the first point in that sequence.
+For example, crashes that now are caught at the operating system level or at the language level might be converted into more specific application-level exceptions.